55 5th St, San Francisco, CA 94103, USA

 Hotel ZettaTake San Francisco’s defining features—its booming tech industry, its creative heart, its killer restaurant scene—and squeeze them into a 100-year-old building in a neighborhood undergoing a sea change.
 That’s Hotel Zetta.
 The dynamic property, which re-opened as Hotel Zetta in 2013, couldn’t be more, well, San Francisco.
 In the lobby, there’s a chandelier fashioned from recycled sunglass lenses, a front desk made from reclaimed wood, and a two-story Plinko board (an interactive art piece) that descends from the Playroom.
 About that: The Playroom caters to the work-hard, play-hard set.
-A shuffle board, a pool table, Ping-Pong, and video games (both current and retro) spark friendly competition, while a full bar keeps players hydrated.
-A classic London telephone booth lets guests order “room” service or video chat.
+A shuffle board, a pool table, and video games (both current and retro) spark friendly competition.
+A classic London telephone booth lets guests order room service or video chat.
 Modern amenities continue in the rooms.
 Desks built from kitchen butcher blocks encourage standing while working.
-An Obsess G-Link docking station facilitates wireless streaming from tablets and smartphones to flat-screen Samsung Smart TVs, which come pre-loaded with complimentary Internet service, apps and HD channels.
+A G-Link docking station facilitates wireless streaming from tablets and smartphones to flat-screen Samsung Smart TVs, which come pre-loaded with complimentary Internet service, apps and HD channels.
 The art?
 A blend of analog and digital.
-Originally created by Nick Gentry as a compilation of floppy disks, the work was photographed and screenprinted as giclee on a canvas for the rooms.
+Art in the guestrooms include work by Nick Gentry.
+He made an original work as a compilation of floppy disks.
+Then, the work was photographed and screenprinted as a giclee on a canvas for the rooms.
 Downstairs, two new ventures from famed Bay Area restaurateurs Anna Weinberg, James Nicholas and Chef Jennifer Puccio (of Marlowe and Park Tavern) ensure the young and hungry are adequately fueled.

 Post-Run Breakfast in Bed